 Keenan began writing The Obsidian Mirror because she had just finished reading another sword-and-sorcery fantasy set in an archetypal European pre-Industrial Age society where the heroes wore cloaks and the world was populated by elves, trolls and assorted other Euro-trash.
 Having hit a downturn in her freelance work at the time, she decided to write a fantasy based on New World prototypes.
 Her interest in Native American folklore began with her mother, an archeologist specializing in Southwestern Indian civilizations.
 To her surprise, Keenan actually finished the novel.

-“Fire in the Ocean,” the sequel to “The Obsidian Mirror,” is due out from Diversion Books in February 2018.
-Set in Hawaii, this novel explores ancient Hawai’ian mythologies and traditions.
+“Fire in the Ocean,” the sequel to “The Obsidian Mirror,” is now available.
+Set in Hawai’i, this novel explores ancient Hawai’ian mythologies and traditions.
 Keenan is currently in the midst of writing “Lords of the Night,” the third and final volume in the trilogy.
-“Lord of the Night” takes our characters to Classical Maya times in the Yucatan peninsula, so it is a historical novel as well as a fantasy.
+“Lords of the Night” takes our characters to Classical Maya times in the Yucatan peninsula, so it is a historical novel as well as a fantasy.